-The Board of Directors continuously evaluates the information provided by management, the Audit Committee and the GRC Committee.
-The work to monitor the efficiency of management’s efforts in this area is of particular importance to the follow-up of internal controls.
+The Board of Directors continuously evaluates the information provided by management, the Audit Committee and the Risk, Compliance & Sustainability Committee.
+The work to monitor the efficiency of management's efforts in this area is of particular importance to the follow-up of internal controls.
 This work includes ensuring that action is taken concerning those shortcomings and proposed measures that result from external and internal audits.